 The researchers also found that macrophages (another type of white blood cell linked to microglia) of people over the age of 65 produce far more PGE2 than those of young people.

-It is not a small thing, indeed: exposure of these white blood cells to PGE2 suppresses the entire pattern of energy generation and cellular behavior.
+It is not a small thing, indeed: exposing these white blood cells to PGE2 suppresses the entire pattern of energy generation and cellular behavior.

-The authors of this study succeeded in "turning off" a receptor responsible for the interaction between macrophages and PGE2.
+The authors of this study managed to "turn off" a receptor responsible for the interaction between macrophages and PGE2.
 They treated white blood cells, grown in the laboratory, with drugs that activate or deactivate this receptor.
 It worked great, at least in a Petri dish.

 What would happen in an intact body?